 Bobbie Gray is a New Zealand born, Auckland-based artist whose work is founded in a range of disciplines including, sculpture, moving image, painting, installation, curation and project development.
 Her practice explores the connection between people, the natural environment and mediated reality, along with an ongoing investigation surrounding the nature of perception.

 Bobbie completed a Bachelor of Fine Art at Whitecliffe College of Arts & Design in 2017.
 She was awarded a Highly Commended for her submission ‘Resident Alien’ in the 2017 Eden Art Awards, of which her work “Upward Fall” is now part of the Wallace Arts Trust collection.
-Her work has been exhibited around the world, highlights include 'Digital Garden' being projected onto the internal walls of Coventry Cathedral, UK and also In the Medina of Tunis, a World Heritage UNESCO site through One Night Public Gallery.
+Bobbie was a finalist in the Estuary Art Awards 2020 with her work A Fine Mess.
+Her work has been exhibited around the world, highlights include 'Digital Garden' being projected onto the internal walls of Coventry Cathedral, UK and also in the Medina of Tunis, a World Heritage UNESCO site through One Night Public Gallery as well as a rooftop exhibition in Kiev, Ukraine.
 Bobbie founded and facilitates an artist-run-space Comet Project Space.